Feline Diseases & Viruses

 Feline URI (Upper Respiratory Infection) can appear as if your cat has a cold.
 Symptoms include: sneezing, nasal congestion, conjunctivitis, fever, discharges from the nose or eyes, and lack of appetite.
 The cold symptoms can seem to go on for months.

 Feline Herpes Virus 1 (FHV-1 or Feline Rhinotracheitis Virus) - Cats are often exposed as young kittens to Feline Herpesvirus 1.
 It is believed that 80% of all kittens are exposed to FHV-1.
 It causes acute respiratory illness known as rhinotracheitis.
-Symptoms can include: sneezing, nasal discharge, rhinitis (inflammation of the nose), and conjunctivitis (inflammation of the membrane lining the eyelid).
+Cat herpes symptoms can include: sneezing, nasal discharge, rhinitis (inflammation of the nose), and conjunctivitis (inflammation of the membrane lining the eyelid).
 It also affects the reproductive tract and can cause complications during pregnancy.
 Cats of all ages and breeds are susceptible.
 However, kittens, flat-faced cats such as Persians, and those with weakened immune systems are more susceptible.
-The virus is transferred when an infected cat's eye, nose, or mouth discharge comes in contact with other cats.
+The cat herpes virus is transferred when an infected cat's eye, nose, or mouth discharge comes in contact with other cats.

 “Stripe is an amazing cat.
 Ever since a kitten, Stripe had it rough!
 He nearly died when he was a month old, he was gravely ill out of nowhere.
 Fast forward a couple of years, I noticed him throwing up and screaming.
 I took him to the vets and he was diagnosed with stomatitis!
 Well, I didn't know what stomatitis was, so I researched and got meds.
 Stripe was still ill, so I took him to the humane society where he was diagnosed with FIV.
 I freaked out, but nevertheless he's my son, so I thought we have a fight in hand.
 Stripe and I have been through a lot and I wholeheartedly love him, so I vowed never to give up and then I found Ask Ariel which has been a life saver for my handsome fur baby." - Turhan, Florida